 These taxes and fees are legally required.
 Tello does not charge any extra fees.

 How does Pay As You Go work?

 This is a prepaid credit that Tello subscribers can use for calls, texts - both locally and internationally.
-Credits can be added to the balance by logging in to your Tello Online Account, via My Tello app or by speaking to the Support Team at 1 (866) 377-0294.
+Credits can be added to the balance by logging in to your Tello Online Account, via the My Tello app, or by speaking to the Support Team at 1 (866) 377-0294.